leogaggl/betterforboothby/content/page/why-boothby-deserves-better.md

 ### A Deeper Pattern of Party Loyalty

 This isn't a recent problem.
-It's a pattern that has repeated for years in Boothby.
+It's a pattern that has repeated for years in the Electorate of Boothby.
 The two previous members, [Nicolle Flint](https://theyvoteforyou.org.au/people/representatives/boothby/nicolle_flint) (Liberal, 2016-2022) and [Andrew Southcott](https://theyvoteforyou.org.au/people/representatives/boothby/andrew_southcott) (Liberal, 1996-2016), also voted with their party almost 100% of the time.
-This demonstrates a long-standing issue where the representation for Boothby has been dictated by party loyalty, not by the needs and values of our community.
+This demonstrates a long-standing issue where the representation for the Electorate of Boothby has been dictated by party loyalty, not by the needs and values of our community.

 ### It Doesn't Matter Which Major Party